locedu/spacecamp/README.md

 # spacecamp

+- directory searchable (Directory) functional (need to link to Profile).
 - likes working (postsAPI, ViewPost)
 - comment count will refresh (Feed, ViewPost) when posting new comment.
 - edit post (author only)